Viviana-Mariam/Proiect-Final-Testare-Manuala/README.md

 ### 1.4 Test Design
+The application was tested through the static testing technique (Review) and through the black box dynamic testing techniques (boundary value analysis,equivalence partitioning) .
 Functional test cases were created in Zephyr Squad.
-Based on the analysis of the specifications, the test design techniques used for generating test cases are:

 Test cases: -> enter here test cases or at least the titles